FlynntKnapp/django-01-quickstart-project/process/01_create_django_project.md

         * `Pipfile`
         * `Pipfile.lock`
     * These files are used by `pipenv` to manage the virtual environment and it's package dependencies.
+    * The actual files which will are contained in the virtual environment are not in the project directory.
+They are usually in a directory named `.venv` or `.virtualenvs` in your home directory.
     * Sample console output:

         ```console